SagnikChand/SNA/index.md

 ---
+Title: Wiki Social Network Analysis
-title: Welcome to my blog
+Description: Welcome to my blog where I talk and share knowledge about Social Network Analysis and techniques.
 ---